It's Garry Shandling's Show: Synopsis

-The series stars Garry Shandling as himself: A neurotic, sardonic stand-up comedian who just happens to be aware he is a television sitcom character.
+The series stars Garry Shandling as himself: A neurotic, sardonic stand-up comedian who is aware he is a television sitcom character.
 Garry spends just as much time interacting with the studio audience as he does the regular cast members, performing monologues and show-closing summations of the episode's events (much like George Burns on The George Burns and Gracie Allen Show).
 However, on Garry's show, all the supporting characters know they are on a TV show, not just Garry; and the studio audience (itself a character) is often in the storyline.

-At the time of the series' production, Shandling actually lived in Sherman Oaks, California, just like the character on the series.
-His condominium on the series was styled to be just like his real-life condo, down to the room layout and the furnishings.
+At the time of the series' production, Shandling actually lived in Sherman Oaks, California, like the character on the series.
+His condominium on the series was styled to be like his real-life condo, down to the room layout and the furnishings.

 Storylines were often manipulated by Shandling to create more favorable outcomes or simply to speed the story along.
-One episode ended years later, for example.
+One episode ended several years after it began.
 Another allowed Shandling to tell the audience that time had passed in order to console an angry neighbor whose wall he had damaged; by the time the scene transitioned, the workmen had already fixed the wall.
 On America's presidential election night in 1988, Showtime presented a live episode wherein Shandling brought in Soul Train host Don Cornelius to incorrectly announce that Michael Dukakis had soundly defeated George H. W. Bush.

-The series' theme song is "This Is the Theme to Garry's Show", sung by Los Angeles musician Bill Lynch.
-The song's lyrics are self-referential, explaining how the song came to be ("Garry called me up and asked if I would write his theme song") and asking what the listener thinks of it.
+The series' theme song is "This Is the Theme to Garry's Show".
+The lyrics were conceived and co-written by Zweibel, "while we were in an elevator at Bernie Brillstein's office," as Zwiebel recalled, after Shandling suggested they "do a theme song about a theme song."
+The song's lyrics are self-referential, explaining how the song came to be ("Garry called me up and asked if I would write his theme song") and asking what the listener thinks of the song.
+Joey Carbone composed the music (as well as original incidental music for the series), and Bill Lynch sang the theme.

 Considered a critical and niche success, It's Garry Shandling's Show ran 72 episodes and was on the air for four seasons (1986–1990).
 The show was later picked up by the broadcast Fox network from 1988 to 1990 as part of its Sunday night lineup with minor cuts for language and advertising breaks; Fox began airing the show from the beginning, but due to longer seasons for network shows versus cable, had caught up by the time the show left Fox in March 1990.
 New episodes continued for a few months thereafter on Showtime.
 The series put Shandling on the A-list and prompted the success for his run as Larry Sanders on HBO's The Larry Sanders Show.